Claremont, California: Public schools

 Claremont's school district is known as the Claremont Unified School District (CUSD).
-It has seven elementary schools, one intermediate school, El Roble, and two high schools, Claremont High School (CHS) and San Antonio High School.
+It has seven elementary schools, one intermediate school, El Roble, one adult school and two high schools, Claremont High School (CHS) and San Antonio High School.

 Private schools (non-tertiary)

 The other high school in Claremont is The Webb Schools, a collective name for two private college preparatory schools for grades 9–12, founded by Thompson Webb in 1922.
 The two schools, officially the Webb School of California (boys' school) and the Vivian Webb School (girls' school), share the same campus in northwest Claremont.
+Within the campus is the Vivian Webb Chapel, which began initial construction in 1939.
+It was built by the founder for his wife, Vivian.
+The Kimberly Bell Tower was added to the chapel in 1955.
 The Webb Schools is also home to the Raymond M. Alf Museum of Paleontology, America's only accredited museum located on a high school campus.

-Post secondary
+Post-secondary

 Private educational institutions host approximately 6,500 students every year from across the country and around the world.
 The Claremont Colleges, a consortium of seven schools of higher education, include five undergraduate institutions—Pomona College (founded in 1887), Scripps College (1926), Claremont McKenna College (1946), Harvey Mudd College (1955), and Pitzer College (1963)—and two graduate institutions—Claremont Graduate University (1925) and the Keck Graduate Institute of Applied Life Sciences (1997).
-Many of these schools are consistently rated among the best in the nation.
+All of these schools are consistently rated among the best in the nation.

 Just north of Foothill Boulevard is the college-owned Robert J. Bernard Field Station, which preserves natural coastal sage scrub on its property.
-The Claremont School of Theology and Claremont Lincoln University, two other schools of higher education, share some resources with the Claremont Colleges, but are separate entities.
+Claremont Lincoln University shares some resources with the Claremont Colleges, but is a separate entity.
+Claremont School of Theology is a school of theology formerly affiliated with the Claremont Colleges.
+In May 2023, the school moved from its Claremont campus to the Westwood Methodist Church in Los Angeles.

 Media

 The Claremont Courier is widely regarded as Claremont's newspaper of record.
 In 2018, the Courier was named the top community newspaper in California by the California News Publisher's Association.
-In addition, Claremont High School’s students produce the student newspaper The Wolfpacket, with support and printing services from the Courier.
+In addition, Claremont High School's students produce the student newspaper The Wolfpacket, with support and printing services from the Courier.

 There are also several media outlets based at the Claremont Colleges, including The Student Life, the oldest college newspaper in Southern California, and the radio station KSPC.